 - Results orientation

-Risk Taking.
-Intel Corporation includes risk-taking as a value integrated in the organizational culture.
-This cultural feature is all about taking the extra step to try new or novel things.
-For example, Intel’s workers are encouraged to bring up solutions for consideration among upper management.
-This characteristic of the corporate culture contributes to the company’s proactive ability to address issues.
-Thus, Intel’s organizational culture supports proactive problem solving.
+Risk-Taking.
+Intel Corporation includes risk-taking as a value that the organizational culture integrates into human resources.
+This cultural trait is all about taking the extra step to try new or novel things.
+For example, Intel’s workers are encouraged to bring up solutions for consideration by upper management.
+This characteristic of the corporate culture contributes to the company’s proactive ability to address issues in its semiconductor business.
+Thus, Intel’s work culture supports proactive problem-solving.

 Great Place to Work.
-Intel Corporation uses its organizational culture as a tool for optimizing employee motivation and morale.
+Intel Corporation uses its business culture as a tool for optimizing employee motivation and morale.
 Motivation and morale minimize employee turnover and associated costs.
-This characteristic of the corporate culture is applied in cooperation with the employees for their own benefit.
+This characteristic of the company culture is applied in cooperation with the employees for their own benefit.
 For example, Intel has HR programs that foster camaraderie and rapport among employees.
 The company benefits from its organizational culture in terms of a motivated workforce that satisfies the goals of the semiconductor business.
+The design of Intel’s organizational structure (business structure) influences social interactions and how this company culture maintains a great workplace.

 Quality.
-Quality is a major selling point aligned with Intel’s generic strategy and intensive growth strategies.
-As such, the company makes sure that its organizational culture embodies quality principles and ideals.
-For example, HR training programs highlight output quality as a measure of employee excellence.
-This characteristic of the corporate culture supports efforts to differentiate Intel’s microprocessors from competitors like AMD.
+Quality is a major selling point aligned with Intel’s generic competitive strategy and intensive growth strategies.
+The company makes sure that its organizational culture embodies quality principles and ideals.
+For example, human resource training programs highlight output quality as a measure of employee excellence.
+This trait of the corporate culture supports efforts to differentiate Intel’s microprocessors from competitors, like AMD, IBM, and Samsung.

 Results Orientation.
-This feature of Intel’s corporate culture aligns with the principles of meritocracy.
+This trait of Intel’s work culture aligns with the principles of meritocracy.
 For example, the company considers output and achievements as criteria in determining employees’ merits in performance appraisals and promotions.
 Intel integrates results orientation in its organizational culture through HR programs that recognize satisfactory output.
-The behavioral impacts of such programs become part of the company’s organizational culture.
+The behavioral impacts of such programs become part of the company culture.

-Intel’s organizational culture has the advantage of support for business improvement through risk taking, and ensures business resilience in the face of global competition.
-This factor helps the company develop new or novel products.
-Another advantage of this corporate culture is that it contributes to Intel’s competitive advantage.
-For example, as one of the cultural characteristics, quality ensures attractive products to maintain the company’s market share.
+Intel’s organizational culture has the advantage of its support for business improvement through risk-taking and ensures business resilience in the face of global competition.
+This factor helps the company develop new or novel semiconductor products.
+Another advantage of this corporate culture is that it contributes to Intel’s competitive advantages.
+For example, as one of the cultural characteristics, quality ensures attractive products that maintain the technology company’s market share.

-A disadvantage of Intel’s organizational culture is the limited support it has for rapid innovation.
-Even though risk taking encourages employees to take certain risky steps that could benefit the company, this cultural feature does not push all employees to contribute to the innovation process.
-A recommendation is to improve the organizational culture through additional emphasis on innovative thinking, which is critically important in addressing challenges associated with the dynamics of global markets for microprocessors, mobile devices, and related technologies.
+A disadvantage of Intel’s organizational culture is its limited support for rapid innovation.
+Even though risk-taking encourages employees to take risky steps that benefit the company, this cultural trait does not push all employees to contribute to the innovation process.
+A recommendation is to improve this business culture through additional emphasis on innovative thinking, which is critically important in addressing challenges associated with the dynamics of global markets for microprocessors, mobile devices, and related technologies.

 References